AstroTechies/astroneermodding/docs/guides/kitSetup.rst

 To develop your mods, you will need to use the AstroTechies ModdingKit, which can be downloaded from `this link <https://github.com/AstroTechies/ModdingKit>`_.

-The AstroTechies ModdingKit
+Choose "Code" -> "Download ZIP" on the GitHub website and unzip the file to wherever on disk you would like your project to be located.

-If you are familiar with version control software, you may wish to clone the ModdingKit for easier updates.
+If you are familiar with version control software, you may wish to instead clone the ModdingKit for easier updates.

 Wwise (optional)
 ----------------